dadaatom/BetterConsole/README.md

 ## BetterConsole Parameters

 By default the BetterConsole will only reload up to 1000 console lines, as depending on the implementation reloads may occur frequently and adding a limit may improve preformance.
-Here's another constructor call where our implementation may contain very frequent reloads.
+Here I am expecting more regular reloads so I will define a limit of 100.l

 ```c#
 BetterConsole.DisplayLimit = 100;